Is Your Pre-Approval Reliable?

 Has your home loan been pre-approved?
 Did you know that a bank has the right to decline your application when you find a property to buy?
 This is because pre-approvals are “indicative” only, they are not a formal commitment to approve your loan.

 Unfortunately, it’s quite common for people to get a pre-approval from their bank, find and win a property at auction, only to have their loan approval withdrawn when they request an unconditional approval.

 The person buying the property then goes into a mad rush to find another lender to approve their loan or to get a family member to help them before they lose their 10% deposit.

 In many cases, pre-approvals aren’t actually assessed by the bank!
 Read on to find out more…

 What is a pre-approval?

-A pre-approval is also known as a conditional approval (St George Bank & ANZ), indicative approval, approval in principal (Westpac uses the acronym AIP) or Homeseeker (CBA).
+A pre-approval is also known as a conditional approval (St George Bank & ANZ), indicative approval, approval in principle (Westpac uses the acronym AIP) or Homeseeker (CBA).

 It is only an indication from a lender that they are willing to approve your loan when you lodge a full application.
 In the vast majority of cases, a pre-approval isn’t fully assessed by the lender and often hasn’t even been to their credit department or their Lenders Mortgage Insurer!

 The lender is under no obligation to formally approve your loan when you find a property.